 The 24-70mm performs very well in lab tests, but I wanted to see how that translated into real-world shooting.
 So I shot some photos to try it out, mounting it on a Sony a7iii body.

-I’ll be posting a more in-depth review soon, but in the meantime here’s a collection of sample images.
 I’ve tried to include in this selection a range of subjects, apertures, focal lengths, and lighting conditions in the hope it gives at least some kind of representative idea of how it performs for general travel photography (even though I was shooting these close to home).

 These were all shot in RAW, and most of them have only been very lightly processed in Lightroom.
 For nearly all of them, I haven’t applied any extra sharpening or lens profile corrections such as fixing chromatic aberration (there’s basically none to fix, anyway).
 There are a few exceptions, mostly noted in the captions.